troy818/Cpp/README.md

 # Cpp
-This is a document of LeetCode code, which is programmed by c++ language.
+This is a document of LeetCode codes, which are programmed by c++ language.